nhb15/LUClinicDB_COMP453/README.md

 - **Javascript, JQuery, other client-side programming**

-# Known Broken Links
+# Known/Expected Broken Links

-- ** Not an exhaustive list yet, but to start: **

-  *Appointments when logged in as a provider
+  *Appointments Report in Sidebar when logged in as a provider

   *Rescheduling an appointment when viewing a specific appointment as a patient